Workplace Communication Tools: Top 5 Questions to Ask Your Employees

 Employees make a statement by pressing either the Green or the Red button; “I had a good day” or “I had a bad day”.

 A great workplace is everybody’s job.
-So it’s not just on the HR department or a manager to help make a better workplace, it’s the employee’s job as well.
-For instance, an employee needs to provide honest feedback, without it, how can anyone start improving?
+So it’s not just on the shift manager or the HR department to help make a better workplace.

 5. What do employees want to see happen in the workplace with the mood results?